JetBrains/intellij-platform-gradle-plugin/README.md

+### Configuration

-- idea.version – version of IDEA distribution that should be used as a dependency.
-Default value: 142-SNAPSHOT
-- idea.plugins – list of bundled IDEA plugins that should be used as dependencies.
+`idea.version` defines the version of IDEA distribution that should be used as a dependency.
+Default value: 142-SNAPSHOT `idea.plugins` defines the list of bundled IDEA plugins that should be used as dependencies.
 Default value: <empty>

 ```
 buildscript {
-  ext.kotlin_version = '0.11.91.1'
-  repositories {
-    mavenCentral()
-    maven {
-      url uri('/Users/zolotov/dev/idea-gradle-plugin')
-    }
-  }
   dependencies {
-    classpath "org.jetbrains.kotlin:kotlin-stdlib:$kotlin_version"
     classpath group: 'org.jetbrains.intellij', name: 'intellij-gradle-plugin', version: '1.0-SNAPSHOT'
   }
 }